13E1 STEAMPUNK POWER AMP

 The SCR stays permanently closed until all power is shut off and it resets.

 The meter buffers are simple op amps with an extremely low output impedance, so perfect for driving analog meters.
 The Teensy receives input from the temperature sensor and calculates the temperature.
 It then divides the temperature by 50 to convert it to a voltage suitable for output. e.g. if T=25C, .5V is outputted; if T=75C, 1.5V is outputted.
 The so that a 2V input causes full deflection of the needle (100C).
 Unfortunately, the Teensy cannot output an analog signal, so instead it outputs a pulse-wave modulated (PWM) signal.
-An example of this is below left.
+An example of this is below.
 This signal might be OK to send to the analog meters, but I have buffered it with a simple RC buffer.
 There are 4 such buffers made up of R12-15, C14-17 (see Teensy schematic above).
-The buffered output is shown below right.
 This is sent to the meters.
 When T=25C, V=.25V and the needle is deflected 1/4 full-deflection.
 When T=75, V=1.5V, and the needle is deflected 3/4 full deflection.

 The current difference (delta_k) signals are a little more complicated.
 The delta_k meters need to show negative values, as well as positive values.
 The Teensy obviously cannot output a negative voltage, so the following Smithlabs innovation (lol) is used: